SanderMertens/bake/README.md

 ```

 ### Clone & build a project from git
-This command builds a project and its dependencies directly from a git repository:
+Build a project and its dependencies directly from a git repository using this command:

 ```demo
 bake clone https://github.com/SanderMertens/example
 ```

 ### Export an environment variable to the bake environment
 Bake can manage environment variables that must be set during the build.
-To export an environment variable to the bake environment, do:
+To export an environment variable to the bake environment, use this command:

 ```demo
 bake export VAR=value
 ```
-Alternatively, if you want to add a path to an environment variable like `PATH` or `LD_LIBRARY_PATH`, do:
+Alternatively, if you want to add a path to an environment variable like `PATH` or `LD_LIBRARY_PATH`, use this:

 ```demo
 bake export PATH+=/my/path